 Born and raised in Seattle, Dr. Hoy is married and lives in his childhood home on Beacon Hill, where he cares for his mother.
 He gives the following narrative about his family history.

 My name is Hoy Jinwah.
 It’s Xu Zhenhua in Mandarin.
 My given name means Beauty through Action.
 My parents believed that if I want results I have to work for it.
 My surname means Promise.

 As an American, I have been to China only three times on holiday, each time staying for a week or two.
 The first time was to Macau and Hong Kong in 2007.
 The second time in 2011 was to see the highlights of the country in the cities of Beijing, Shanghai, Hangzhou, Suzhou, Wuxi, Nanjing, Guilin, Yangshuo and Xi’an.
 In 2015 I went to Guangzhou, Xinhui, Taishan, Kaiping, Zhuhai, Macau and Taipei.
 It was a celebration of 15 years as a Doctor of Podiatric Medicine and 10 of practice ownership.

 My father was part of an early Chinese American family where members of the family were separated oceans apart.
 My paternal great-grandfather came to San Francisco from Guangdong Province in the early part of the 20th Century.
-His son my grandfather worked for Senator Warren Magnuson, with whom our family kept in touch, even as I was growing up.
+His son my grandfather came in 1922 and worked for Senator Warren Magnuson, with whom our family kept in touch, even as I was growing up.
 My grandparents owned a laundry on Fourth Avenue South and South Washington Street in Seattle.
 I had the opportunity to visit my father’s house in Xiheli, Xinhui this year, where he lived until after World War II.
-My father was a very educated man who came to the U.S. after World War II, studied the culinary arts in technical college here in Seattle and helped people to open and run restaurants.
+My father was a very educated man who came to the U.S. after World War II, studied the culinary arts in technical college here in Seattle, and helped people to open and run restaurants.